IgorVaryvoda/varyvoda.com/content/posts/2019-03-13-7-powerful-ecommerce-a-b-test-ideas-to-try-today.md

 <div class="Sirv" style="margin:0 auto;" data-src="https://demo.sirv.com/DiamondRing/DiamondRing.spin"></div>

 Just look at this beauty.

-No static photo can fully represent the gorgeousness of this product.
-And you are in full control.
+You are in full control.
+You can examine every inch of the product.

 Know what that means?

-Exactly, 360 spins are proven to increase conversions by at least 27%.
-Works best for apparel products, jewelry, tech products etc.
+360 spins increase conversions by at least 27%.
+They Work best for apparel products, jewelry, tech products etc.

-It's powered by <a href="https://sirv.com">Sirv</a> by the way.
+This particular example is powered by <a href="https://sirv.com">Sirv</a> .
-Order 360 photography for a small set of your products and run tests.
+Disclaimer: I work at Sirv.

 # Make reviews more prominent